Canada Graduate Scholarships Master’s (CGS M) Program

 - two reference assessments - applicant invites two referees; referee completes an online form

-All CGS M applicants applying through UBC will be considered for Affiliated Fellowships.
-Students should submit a checklist of criteria-based Affiliated Fellowships to their program at the time of the application.
+All CGS M applicants applying through UBC will be considered for un-restricted Affiliated Fellowships.
+To be considered for criteria-based Affiliated Fellowships, students should submit a checklist of criteria-based Affiliated Fellowships to their program at the time of the application.